PHILIPPINE PICKLEBALL FEDERATION

 Some of the more common faults are listed below:

-Service Areas EXPLAINED
+Service Areas Explained

 Many new players are unsure about the service area boundaries.
 Rule 3.A.19, explains the NVZ, and 4.A.8. clarifies the serve may land on "any service court line".
 These rules and corresponding boundaries are clearly illustrated below.